pookjw/RevealLoader/README.md

 # RevealLoader

-To replace `RevealServer` binary, see [layout/Library/Application Support](layout/Library/Application Support).
+To replace `RevealServer` binary, see `layout/Library/Application Support`.